 Haldun Özaktaş is an academic in the field of electrical engineering who started to teach the course “Science, Technology, Society” at Bilkent University, in 1995.
 This course is the first introductory STS course given in a university in Turkey, and it is still on the engineering curricula as a compulsory course in Bilkent.
 I first encountered the name of Haldun Özaktaş in an article entitled “Teaching Science, Technology, and Society to Engineering Students: A Sixteen Year Journey”.
 In this paper, while sharing his experiences as an STS course instructor, Özaktaş also underlines the importance of STS by distinguishing it from similar courses such as Engineering Ethics.

-After reading the article, I had the chance to talk with Özaktaş on how that 16-year journey started and how it is experienced by both himself and his students.
-Then, I talked with Emine Öncüler, the current instructor of the course, who has a background in Sociology and has taken over the course after Özaktaş.
+After reading the article, I had the chance to talk with Özaktaş on how that 20-year journey started and how it is experienced by both himself and his students.
+Then, I talked with Emine Öncüler, one of the current instructors of the course, who has a background in Sociology and has taken over the course after Özaktaş.
 Throughout our talk, there were moments when I thought about my own academic journey between engineering, social sciences, and STS as well.
 Therefore, while hearing about how STS can be innovated in a setting where it has no institutional grounding, I was also discovering what STS can innovate for researchers, instructors, and engineering students, especially for the ones who recognize the limits of disciplinary disintegration and would like to challenge these limits.

 In the mid-90s, eminent universities in Turkey started the transform the engineering faculties to fulfill the criteria of the Accreditation Board for Engineering and Technology (ABET).
 Bilkent was among those universities and put effort to incorporate the issue of ethics into the engineering curricula like any other university that pursues ABET accreditation.
 Although Özaktaş does not think that the principles of ABET are STS-related, he acknowledges the accreditation process as an opportunity that enabled him to open the course.
 So, Özaktaş’ experiences in introducing an STS course show the importance of transformation periods in expanding institutional limits which imply another challenge: the challenge of introducing STS as a research area to the students who have neither heard about it nor been familiar to STS-related matters.
 Regarding the formation of engineering students, the challenge appears to be a serious one. Özaktaş states, “even the most qualified high schools gave inadequate education on social sciences and humanities to their engineering students.
 In their university lives, they take a few nontechnical courses, most of which are related to language learning.”
 The students’ preferences are not only about their acquaintance with social sciences and humanities.
 In line with the grand narratives of engineering, they are prone to belittle these disciplines and reject their necessity.